 There are two full-time staff teachers assigned to each classroom and whose primary responsibility is working with that group of children.
 Occasionally teachers will substitute in other classrooms as staffing needs require.
 Toward the end of the Center’s school year, as part of the transition plan, teachers will visit in classrooms where children they will have next year attend and children will have the opportunity to visit classrooms where that they will be moving into in the coming year.

 The program is staffed to minimize the number of transitions experienced by an individual child during the day and the year, to the best of our ability.
-As part of the Early Childhood Studies Program at Plymouth State University, students, both paid Student Classroom aides and early childhood students completing practicums and assignments at the Center, are part of the daily staffing schedule.
+As part of the Department of Early Childhood at Plymouth State University, students, both paid Student Classroom aides and early childhood students completing practicums and assignments at the Center, are part of the daily staffing schedule.
 Students are assigned to a Monday, Wednesday, Friday or Tuesday, Thursday schedule with the same timeslots and the same group of children.
 Students are assigned to the maximum time their schedules will allow to reduce the number of transitions and to allow them to build meaningful relationships with the children.

 Student Classroom Aides employed by the university assist with routine tasks at the Center as assigned by the classroom teachers and director.
 Student employees are always supervised by Center teaching staff.